Timeseries

 from_xarray(xa[, fill_missing_dates, freq, ...])

-Return a TimeSeries instance built from an xarray DataArray.
+Create a TimeSeries from an xarray.DataArray.

 gaps([mode])

-A function to compute and return gaps in the TimeSeries.
+Compute and return gaps in the series.

 get_index_at_point(point[, after])